 Altered Date 1856 Flying Eagle Cent

 Date alterations are the most common type of counterfeit seen

-With large cents still being issued, Chief Engraver James B. Longacre created dies for a smaller cent with a flying eagle design in 1856.
+With large cents still being issued, Chief Engraver James Barton Longacre created dies for a smaller cent with a flying eagle cent design in 1856.
 A total of some 2,000-3,000 pieces of this prototype–or “pattern” in numismatic terminology–were struck.
 Examples were given to legislators and the public was also able to buy pieces directly from the Mint.

-The most commonly seen counterfeit 1856 Flying Eagle Cents are actually altered date 1856 Flying Eagle Cents.
+The most commonly seen counterfeit 1856 Flying Eagle cents are actually altered date 1856 Flying Eagle cents.
 The coin pictured is one such example that was submitted to NGC.

-At first glance, one might not notice anything wrong with regards to the authenticity of this piece.
+At first glance, one might not notice anything wrong with regard to the authenticity of this piece.
 The surfaces appear a little unnatural due to cleaning, but that certainly does not mean that the coin is fake.
 The coin has the correct “large letters” in the motto on the obverse, as you would expect to see on a genuine 1856 Flying Eagle Cent.

-The 6 in the date, however, looks slightly too small compared to the other digits of the date.
-That is because this 6 was actually carved from an 8.
+The “6” in the date, however, looks slightly too small compared to the other digits of the date.
+That is because this “6” was actually carved from an “8”.

 Altered Date of 1856 Flying Eagle Cent

 The alteration is much more obvious in the close-up above.
-Notice the unnatural horizontal striations around the 6.
+Notice the unnatural horizontal striations around the “6”.
 Those are tool marks left behind by the counterfeiter as they carefully sculpted a new digit.
 This simple alteration made a coin worth less than $100 appear to be a rarity worth perhaps $10,000.

-Genuine 1856 date on Flying Eagle Cent
+Genuine 1856 Date on Flying Eagle Cent

 Compare the date on a genuine piece (above) with the date on the altered piece.
 As you can see, the shape of the “5” on the fake is not correct, which is most noticeable at the top and bottom.
-The genuine example also has a much bigger opening in the 6, which itself is much larger.
+The genuine example also has a much bigger opening in the “6”, which itself is much larger.

 This is a common alteration that can lead to a very costly mistake for a buyer.
-It is important to carefully examine every coin, especially a key date such as the 1856 Flying Eagle Cent.
+It is important to carefully examine every coin, especially a key date such as the 1856 Flying Eagle cent.
 If there is ever any doubt, buy coins certified by NGC, which are guaranteed to be genuine, from NGC Authorized Dealers.